-The Signature Project: The Kids 4 Kids Fill A Backpack Campaign went around looking for any donation I could find.
+The Signature Project:

+The Kids 4 Kids Fill A Backpack Campaign

+"Branding" of a product is very important to its success.
+This was also true for The Kids 4 Kids project.
+In its infancy, I went around looking for any donation I could find.
 How lucky we were the local television station, CBS 4, provided pencils for the backpacks we hoped to fill.
 At the time we were the program Kids For Kids.
 After sharing my vision with Lynne Cameron at CBS 4 Neighbors 4 Neighbors, she suggested changing the name to Kids 4 Kids, perhaps the television station could support it.